soderluk/nirimgr/README.md

   evaluates to true.
 This also applies for the matching actions in the rules. **NOTE**: The condition _must_ start with `model.`, i.e. `"when": "model.ID == 1"`. where the `model` refers to the `Window` model when matching `"type": "window"`, `Workspace` model when matching `"type": "workspace"`, or the event model when listening on custom events.
+- Added in v0.7.0: Command to move a floating window to the edges of the screen `nirimgr floating move top 10`

 The rules are the same as the `window-rule` in Niri configuration.
 Currently we only match the window on a given title or app-id.
 Then specify which action you want to do with the matched window.
 In the example above, the gnome calculator